Thursday, April 19

 Nothing.
 Absolutely nothing.
 Except that when I took my first bite, I declared my love for these tart, perky, not-too-sweet, lemon bars with a resolute "baa!"

-I think you will, too.
-Or, at the very least, they shall induce a happy sigh or silly grin.
+I think you will too.
+Or, at the very least, they'll induce a happy sigh, or silly grin.
 Lemons are strange that way.
-They make your tongue tingle, and quench a thirst that you didn't realize you had.
+They make your tongue tingle, and quench a thirst that you didn't even realize you had.

-And who knows, maybe they'll unleash your hidden spirit animal.
+And who knows, maybe they'll unleash your hidden animal.
+Hopefully, yours will be more glamorous than mine.

 Tangy Lemon Bars